Shrimp and linguine noodles are tossed with a light artichoke pesto to give you an elegant yet easy weeknight dinner that works for date night too.

 One of the keys to a good creamy pasta dish is often adding some of the pasta water and mixing everything together in a warm pan.
 This helps to distribute the sauce evenly and ensure all the noodles get well coated.
 It only adds a few minutes of prep time and makes a big difference to the dish.
 Once you get the hang of doing it and see what a difference it makes, you'll probably start adding this step to many of your pasta dishes!

 - I used half a box or 8oz of the linguine for this recipe.
 If you want to be exact you can weigh it using a kitchen scale, otherwise, just eyeball it.
 It won't impact the recipe if you use slightly more or less.

 - You can make a double batch of this pesto and use half in this recipe and save the other half for another time.
 It's great tossed with any pasta, or even as a sandwich spread or chicken salad add-in.
 You can also freeze it for use later.

 - If you are a big artichoke fan, check out my recipe for Grilled Baby Artichokes which are drizzled with balsamic glaze.

-Kitchen Scale – For many ingredients like butter, pasta and grated cheese I prefer to weigh them instead of measure, so a kitchen scale comes in handy.
-It’s also great if you are trying to work on your portion control!
+Kitchen Scale – For many ingredients like butter, pasta and grated cheese I prefer to weigh them instead of measuring them, so a kitchen scale comes in handy.
+It's also great if you are trying to work on your portion control!